Our work in the Royal Devon and Exeter Hospital

 We’ve been providing books and stories to the Royal Devon and Exeter Hospital, Exeter since 2015 – to date we’ve given children here over 5,000 books.

-Serving the needs of a wide area, much of which is rural, children can find they have travelled a long way before they even get to the hospital.
-There’s every chance they haven’t arrived with a fully packed bag, so it is often a relief to find a wonderful array of books to help distract and comfort children in a moment of crisis.
+Serving the needs of a wide area, much of which is rural, the hospital treats many children who have often travelled a long way.
+There’s every chance they haven’t arrived with a fully packed bag, so families can be relieved to find a wonderful array of books to help distract and comfort their child in a moment of crisis.

 “I have just spent 2 nights in the RD&E children’s ward in Exeter with my 15-month old daughter and felt compelled to let you know what an amazing thing it was to find one of your bookcases filled to the brim with fab books!Mum of a young patient

 It was an unplanned admission to hospital and therefore we didn’t have any of my daughter’s favourite things with her.
 It was a great thing to not only find the bookcase but for it to have her favourite book Dear Zoo in it.
 I read it to her whilst she was awake and she instantly recognised it.
 I have to admit that I read one of the young adult books too whilst Zoe was sleeping!